Guide to Meeting & Event Planning in

 Convention Centers

-Dubai International Convention and Exhibition Centre: The 1.3-million-square-foot venue is the largest dedicated events space in the region, located in the heart of the city and home to most of Dubai’s major exhibitions and trade shows, as well as a steady calendar of international conferences and congresses.
+Dubai International Convention and Exhibition Centre: this 1.3 million-square-foot venue is the largest dedicated events space in the region and a part of the Dubai World Trade Centre (DWTC) complex.
+Located in the heart of the city, it is home to most of Dubai’s major exhibitions and trade shows, as well as a steady calendar of international conferences and congresses.

-Dubai Exhibition Centre: Part of the Expo 2020 legacy and located within Expo City Dubai, the venue’s 45,000 square meters (468,000 square feet) of exhibition space is spread across two campuses (including a theater, auditorium, several multipurpose halls and four suites); the facility also offers 24 meeting rooms.
+Dubai Exhibition Centre: part of the Expo 2020 legacy and located within Expo City Dubai — now designated a Carbon Neutral venue — DEC's substanial 468,00-square-foot exhibition space is spread across two campuses and includes a theater, auditorium, several multipurpose halls, four suites and 24 meeting rooms.
+One of the main venues for COP 28, the district boasts a number of other unique meeting spaces.

 CVB: Dubai Business Events